Matt Perry (rugby union): England rugby

-England coach Clive Woodward, selected Perry for his first match in charge against Australia in autumn 1997.
-Perry was awarded man of the match on his debut.
-In the Rugby Football Union's 1997/98 awards, Perry was recognised as young player of the year.
+England coach Clive Woodward, selected Perry for his first match in charge against Australia in the autumn 1997.
+Perry was awarded Man of the Match on his debut.
+In the Rugby Football Union's 1997/98 awards, Perry was recognised as the young player of the year.

 In 1998, Perry went on England's "Tour to Hell" of Australia, New Zealand and South Africa.
 During the 76–0 defeat by Australia, he played out of position at centre.
 He was part of England's squad for the 1999 Rugby World Cup.

 Aged 23, Perry beat Jonathan Webb's record to become England's most capped full back with 35 caps in the position, a record that has since been overtaken by Mike Brown.
 He went on to score 10 tries for England.
 A back injury saw him dropped from the England squad for Iain Balshaw; he later made way for both Jason Robinson and Josh Lewsey.
 Perry made his last appearance for the England senior team in 2001 when he played against France.
 Perry subsequently went on the 2001 British & Irish Lions tour to Australia, playing in all three tests.